Table of Contents

 How does a medical-grade facial complement other aesthetic treatments?

-Medical-grade facials can complement other aesthetic treatments by preparing the skin and enhancing outcomes.
+Medical-grade facials complement other aesthetic treatments by preparing the skin and enhancing outcomes.
 For example, combining facials with injectables like Botox or fillers can improve both the skin’s surface and its underlying structure, leading to more comprehensive anti-aging effects.

 Can I wear makeup immediately after a medical-grade facial?